aksnzhy/xlearn_doc/cli_api/index.rst

   0
   0

 For the linear and bias term, we store each parameter in each line.
-For FM and FFM, we store one vector of the latent factor in each line.
+For FM and FFM, we store each vector of the latent factor in each line.

 Users can also set ``-o`` option to specify the output file.
 For example: ::